Eddie Izzard: Comedy

 Izzard began to toy with comedy while at university with her friend Rob Ballard.
 The two took their act to the streets, often in the Covent Garden district of London.
-After splitting with Ballard, she spent a great deal of the early 1980s working as a street performer in Europe and the United States.
+After splitting with Ballard, Izzard spent a great deal of the early 1980s working as a street performer in Europe and the United States.
 She says that she developed her comedic voice by talking to the audience while doing solo escape acts.
 She then moved her act to the stand-up comedy venues of Britain, performing her routine for the first time at the Banana Cabaret in London's Balham area.

-In 1987, Izzard made her first stage appearance at the Comedy Store in London.
-She refined her comedy material throughout the 1980s began earning recognition through improvisation in the early 1990s, in part at her own club, Raging Bull in Soho.
+In 1987, Izzard's first stage appearance was at the Comedy Store in London.
+She refined her comedy material throughout the 1980s and began earning recognition through improvisation in the early 1990s, in part at her own club, Raging Bull in Soho.
 Her breakthrough came in 1991 after she performed her "raised by wolves" routine on the televised Hysteria 3 AIDS benefit.

-In 2000, for her comedy special Dress to Kill, Izzard won two Primetime Emmy Awards: Outstanding Individual Performance in a Variety or Music Program and Outstanding Writing for a Variety or Music Program, while the special was nominated for Outstanding Variety, Music, or Comedy Special.
+In 2000, for the comedy special Dress to Kill, Izzard won two Primetime Emmy Awards: Outstanding Individual Performance in a Variety or Music Program and Outstanding Writing for a Variety or Music Program, while the special was nominated for Outstanding Variety, Music, or Comedy Special.

-Izzard is fluent in French and has performed stand-up shows in the language; since 2014, she has started to perform in Arabic, German, Russian, and Spanish, languages that she did not previously speak.
+Izzard is fluent in French and has performed stand-up shows in the language; since 2014, she has also started to perform in Arabic, German, Russian and Spanish, languages that she did not previously speak.